some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-Each client in SD based notification implements the specific service-interfaces for the notification they wish to receive and signal their wish of receiving such notifications using the SOME/IP-SD SubscribeEventgroup message.
+Each client in SD based notification implements the specific service-interfaces for the notification they wish to receive and signal their wish of receiving such notifications using the SOME/IP-SD Subscribe Eventgroup entries.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_431